-They are designed while keeping the user in mind and delivering seamless usability and user experience regardless of its access.
+They are designed while keeping the user in mind and delivering seamless usability and user experience regardless of access.

-On the other hand, mobile-friendly website design only reformats and restructures the website design for mobile devices.
+On the other hand, a mobile-friendly website design only reformats and restructures the website design for mobile devices.

 The Impact Of Mobile-Friendly Websites On Search Result Rankings

 A mobile-optimised website satisfies Google’s mobile-first indexing requirements, helping you rank higher.

 This allows users to find you among relevant mobile-optimised search results, giving you better opportunities to convert them into customers.

 Employing Google’s mobile-first indexing approach as a search engine ranking strategy is about offering your visitors the best mobile navigation experiences.

 It’s also important to note that your business is five times more likely to lose visitors if your website is not mobile-friendly.

 If you are unsure whether your website is mobile-friendly, you can use Google’s Mobile-Friendly Test Tool.